 Choose the Right Program

-Once you’ve chosen an area of study to pursue, it is important to research different schools and programs and find your best fit.
+Once you’ve chosen an area of study to pursue, it is important to research different colleges and universities and programs and find your best fit.
 Here are a few questions to consider as you research and narrow down your program options:

-- What sort of accreditations does the school offer?
+- What sort of accreditations does the institution offer?